cjratcliff/ml-compiled/docs/activations.rst

 .. math::

   f(x) = x \sigma (1.702 x)

+This can be seen as a smoothed version of the ReLU.

 | **Proposed in**
 | `Gaussian Error Linear Units (GELUs), Hendrycks and Gimpel (2016) <https://arxiv.org/pdf/1606.08415.pdf>`_